gravitational/gravity/docs/5.x/faq.md

 ## Conflicting Programs

-Certain programs such as `dnsmasq`, `dockerd` and `lxd` interfere with Telekube operation and need be uninstalled.
+Certain programs such as `dnsmasq`, `dockerd` and `lxd` interfere with Gravity operation and need be uninstalled.

 ## IPv4 Forwarding